SirBob01/FuzzyJS/README.md

 # FuzzyJS

-A lightweight fuzzy search algorithm.
+A lightweight fuzzy search implementation for JavaScript.
 It uses the Damerau–Levenshtein algorithm to calculate the edit distance between each pair of tokens in the strings and an n-gram hashtable to probabilistically determine their weighted similarity score.

 # Dependencies